mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.

 ## Font of Magic
-At 2nd level, you tap into a deep wellspring of magic within yourself.
+You can tap into a deep wellspring of magic within yourself.
 This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.

 ### Sorcery Points
-You have 2 sorcery points, and you gain one additional point every time you level up, as shown on the Sorcerer table.
+You have 1 sorcery point, and you gain one additional point every time you level up, as shown on the Sorcerer table.
 You regain all spent sorcery points and lose any superfluous sorcery points when you finish a long rest.

 You learn several different ways to use your sorcery points as you reach higher levels.